Small Business Interview: Tamera Darden, Darden Creative

 The right clients will respect the process and work involved, knowing they will receive quality product.

-What mistake(s), if any, have you made with your business?
+What mistakes have you made with your business?
 What did you learn from the experience and how did you bounce back?

 One mistake would be saying yes to everything just to get the client.
 The first few clients I worked with haggled me into charging a lot less than what my value was at the time and it ended up being a mess.